Milken Institute School of Public Health: Organization and administration

+Since October 2025, Milken Institute SPH is led by Michael and Lori Milken Dean, Kelly A. Gebo, MD, MPH.

-Since 2010, SPH is led by Michael and Lori Milken Dean, Lynn R. Goldman.
+From 2010 to 2025, Milken Institute SPH was led by Michael and Lori Milken Dean, Lynn R. Goldman.

 Academics

 The public health programs of the Milken Institute SPH have full accreditation from the Council on Education for Public Health.
 The program in health services administration is fully accredited by the Commission on Accreditation of Healthcare Management Education.
 The Athletic Training Education Program is fully accredited by the Commission on Accreditation of Athletic Training Education.
 The Milken Institute SPH is a member of the Association of Schools of Public Health.

 The School offers six different bachelor's degrees, with three minors, 23 Master's degrees and also offers an array of joint degree programs, allowing students to couple a law degree with the Master of Public Health (MPH), or to combine an MPH with a medical degree or an MA in International Affairs.
 An MPH/Physician Assistant program, the first in the world, is available at the Milken Institute SPH, as is the opportunity to serve as a Peace Corps volunteer while pursuing an MPH.
 Milken also offers 8 doctoral degrees and different additional certificates.
 Milken also offers different online master's degrees and certificates.

 At Milken each student is assigned an academic advisor, a faculty and / or staff member, who will help develop the individual study plan and guide the student though his time at SPH.

-Milken offers practicum projects to students, cooperating with different organizations like the Centers for Disease Control and Prevention (CDC), USAID, The World Bank and others.
+Milken offers practicum projects to students, cooperating with 2500+ partners worldwide.